stanathong/extract-pose-from-OpenSfM-reconstruction/README.md

 or on Linux as<br>
 `undistort /home/user/source/extract-pose-from-OpenSfM-reconstruction/undistort/Data/reconstruction_20151022_153411_CW_4.json`

 The code will create a new folder named `undistorted` under the main path, by using system command.
 As illustrate above, slash must be used according to the running operating system (that is `\\` for Windows and `/` for Linux).
 This is because excuting command `mkdir path` will fail on Windows if the forward slash `/` is used when the program creates a new folder.
-To avoid the hassle about slash, you may comment out the command to create the folder as shown in the code below:
+To avoid the hassle about slash, you may comment out the command to create the folder as shown in the code below and create yourself the folder named `undistorted` in the folder where your json file is located.

 ```
 bool CReconstructionStructure::produceRT()